Seres67/drawing_overlay/README.md

 run the executable, a transparent window will appear (fixed 1920x1080 for now.), draw on it.
 if the window is fullscreen it won't be transparent, looking into this.

-only drawing on red for now, no color changing, no undo, no redo. features are coming soon(TM).
+only drawing on red for now, no color changing, scuffed undo/redo. features are coming soon(TM).